 4th generation farm near Winfield using organic processes to grow a wide selection of vegetables.
 Members get deliveries weekly to Northgate on Sundays, including a dozen eggs for a 12 week growing season.
 Note: They won’t be running the CSA program for 2016, but will be posting what vegetables they have available in Edmonton on a biweekly basis, along with eggs and lamb.

-This farm’s 2016 CSA program is now open!
-They also have an organic vegetable operation that includes potatoes, cucumbers, tomatoes, beets, squash, onions, garlic, peas, beans, kale, rhubarb, and raspberries.
+They have an organic vegetable operation that includes potatoes, cucumbers, tomatoes, beets, squash, onions, garlic, peas, beans, kale, rhubarb, and raspberries.
 They also offer weekly deliveries in Edmonton for chickens, turkeys, and pork raised outside with handmade feed.

 I’m pretty impressed – there are a LOT of options to join a CSA in Edmonton!